vassar-cogscilab/php-mysql-save-data/README.md

 1. Start by editing `php/database_config.php`.
 You will need to provide login information for an account with `INSERT`, `SELECT`, and `SHOW` privileges for each of the three tables, `$table_register`, `$table_conditions`, and `$table_data`.
 You can specify the names of these tables in the configuration file.

-2. Setup the MySQL tables The PHP file expects three tables to be in the database.
+2. Setup the MySQL tables.
+The PHP file expects three tables to be in the database.

   `$table_register` needs to have the columns `row`, `workerID`, and `completionCode`.
   - `row` should be an auto incrementing primary key.